-Tendonitis or tendinitis refers the same condition.
-It is inflammation or swelling of tendons.
-Most common cause of tendonitis or tendinitis is an overuse injury.
-Tendons are a type of tissue bands that attach muscle to bone.
+Tendonitis or tendinitis refers to the same condition.
+It is an inflammation or swelling of tendons.
+The most common cause of tendonitis or tendinitis is an overuse injury.
+Tendons are a type of tissue band that attaches muscle to bone.
 When the muscles contract, the tendons help move the joints and bones.
 Tendons can injure due to numerous reasons.
 Tendons can be large or small, like the delicate, miniature bands in the hands, like the thick cords that anchor the calf or thigh muscles.

 - Tendonitis – This is an inflammation of the tendon